Ejwhite25/FaceMash/README.md

 # FaceMash
 As seen in the movie The Social Network.

+SETUP GUIDE:
+1.Setup your database, and using the setupdbtables.sql will load the appropriate tables into your database.

+2.Put your DB name, username, and password in the appropriate spots within the mysql.php file.

-In your html directory , simply create a directory named 'images' and uplaod the pictures into that directory.
+3.In your html directory , simply create a directory named 'images' and uplaod the pictures into that directory.

+4.upload all the php scripts into your html directory, and run the install_images.php file to connect the images with the database.